InsightByte/ApacheNifi/README.md

-# ApacheNifi

-This repo hold Apache NiFi Related resources.
+# Resources used in my Apache Nifi 2022 Youtube Series